9 min

 Fortunately, there IS a universal metric that companies use to monitor and track their marketing budget: marketing as a percentage of gross revenue.
 The following charts are from Deloitte’s Annual CMO Survey in 2023 and show some very interesting trends:

 But that’s for all companies of all sizes.
-Let’s drill down to data that’s more relevant for companies ranking a level 2 e-commerce business.
+Let’s drill down to data that’s breaks down this percentage depending on different factors:

 Marketing Budget based on Internet sales